ErpNetDocs/webclient/introduction/how-to/ui-customization/separate-views.md

 2. Click a document type visualized on the main panel (e.g. Direct Sale Order)

-This will take you to the creation form of the document where an **object category** is already applied.
+This will take you to the creation form of the document where a **layout category** is already applied.

 Keep in mind that the field will be **read-only** and unable to be changed.